MollyKressler/CornishBlue-eDNA-Molecular-Lab-Protocols/cornishblue-qpcr-assays.md

 11. Take your sample(s) out of the freezer.
 12. Turn the qPCR machine on.
 13. Place a qPCR plate into a plate holder and turn the light on.
-14. Turn the plate upside down to prevent touching the same side of the well twice in the future.
 15. Add 9 μl of megamix to each qPCR well from right to left (see Table 3).
 Positive control (1µl of the standard) always goes in the top right well, and always added outside the eDNA room, in the qPCR lab.
 Negative control (distilled water from field) always in the bottom right well.

 ##### Table 3.
 Reagents to be pipetted into each qPCR well